BS9999 and Disability Discrimination Act – Introduction

-In the UK today, the health and safety of the public is taken very seriously, so much so that there are various regulations and legislations in place, which businesses and individuals need to adhere to.
-This rings especially true when it comes to planning ahead for any potential emergencies that might arise in the future, something which many services need to think about.
+In the UK today, the health and safety of the public is taken very seriously.
+To the extent that there are various regulations and legislations in place, which businesses and individuals must adhere to.
+This rings especially true when it comes to planning ahead for any potential emergencies that might arise in the future.

-Fire safety is essential when planning the construction of a building or managing one that’s already in place, and there are a number of published legislations supporting the proper management of evacuations during an emergency.
+Fire safety is essential when planning the construction of a building or managing one that’s already in place.
+There are a number of published legislations supporting the proper management of evacuations during an emergency.
 Two of these legislations include the BS9999 and the Disability Discrimination Act (DDA).

-In this post, we’ve highlighted the key elements of the BS9999 and the DDA in terms of fire safety and evacuation and how businesses and individuals can comply with these legislations during emergencies.
+In this guide, we’ve highlighted the key elements of the BS9999 and the DDA in terms of fire safety and evacuation.
+We also discuss how businesses and individuals can comply with these legislations during emergencies.

 The BS9999 Fire Safety – Code of Practice